jprumsey/hd2018/README.md

 # hd2018

-words.txt has words on odd lines, definitions on even lines
+Chrome extension that defines common SAT-level vocabulary words on a webpage.